-(Verification Test: HLSL_A2B_LINK_REQ__1)
+(Verification Test: HLSL_A2B_LINK_REQ_3.2.28)

-See 3.4.10 Loss of Audio Master Clock Error Detection on Master and Slave Hosts.
+Loss of Main Node Audio Clock (from the Host to the Main node, Main to Sub node, or Sub to Sub node) will result in the A2B transceiver going into RESET within 100us to 600us.
+If this condition occurs, the Main Node shall set a DET for Main Node Audio Clock Error Detection.

 SWR-REQ-393151/B-Peripheral Requirements

-The Host, Master Nodes and Slave nodes are capable of communication to/from A2B peripherals.
-The Host communicates to the master, and the master can communicate to its peripherals, or its downstream slaves.
+The Host, Main Nodes and Sub nodes are capable of communication to/from A2B peripherals.
+The Host communicates to the main node, and the main node can communicate to its peripherals, or its downstream sub nodes.

 SWR-REQ-393187/A-Types of Peripherals